Silverstein Siblings: Jonas, Lena, Bertha, Fanny, and Caroline

 Undated photo of Lena Silverstein Weiss, from her granddaughter’s book, Leta Weiss Marks, Time’s Tapestry: Four Generations of a New Orleans Family (LSU Press, 1997).

-(This profile was revised in December 2023, with information generously provided by Jonathan L. Marks, great-grandson of Lena Silverstein Weiss.)
+(This profile was revised in June 2024, with information and photos generously provided by Jonathan L. Marks, great-grandson of Lena Silverstein Weiss.)

 In October 1867, in New Orleans, Solomon Silverstein became the tutor (guardian) of his brother’s children.
 The children’s widowed mother, the former Sarah Schklarscki (and various other spellings) had just died while living in Bayou Sara, Louisiana, predeceased four years earlier by her husband, Lazarus Silverstein.
 In November 1867, upon Solomon’s petition, the board admitted the four youngest children: Jonas (10), Lena (7), Bertha (5), and Fanny (4).
 In January 1868, the board also admitted their sister, 12-year-old Caroline (“Carrie”).